 To complete the proof of Theorem~\ref{t:scalinglimitclassification}, it remains to show the scaling relation~\eqref{e:Fscaling}.
 This is easy to be done using the correspondence of $\nu_3+\nu_4$ and $\mu_\GFIN^{\mathbb F}$.
 Indeed, let $\mu_\GFIN^{\mathbb F}$, $\mu_{(x_i,f_i)}$ be as in Example~\ref{ex:GFIN}.
 By scaling considerations,

 from which \eqref{e:Fscaling} follows immediately.

-The fact that $\nu $ is dispersed follows from Lemma~\ref{l:borde}, as in the both cases, (i) and (ii), $\nu $ is a trap measure of RTBM.
-Density of $\nu $ can be easily deduced from its scaling invariance and infinitness of $\nu $ is obvious. \end{proof}
+The fact that $\nu$ is dispersed follows from Lemma~\ref{l:borde}, as in the both cases, (i) and~(ii), $\nu$ is a trap measure of RTBM.
+Density of $\nu$ can be easily deduced from its scaling invariance and infiniteness of $\nu$ is obvious. \end{pf*}

-\subsection{Convergence to the Brownian Motion}
+\subsection{Convergence to the Brownian motion}

-Here we present the proof of the convergence to Brownian Motion stated in Theorem \ref{t:BMconvergence}.
-For reading the proof it is useful to recall the notation introduced when defining RTRW in Section~\ref{ss:rtrw}.
+Here, we present the proof of the convergence to Brownian motion stated in Theorem~\ref{t:BMconvergence}.
+For reading the proof, it is useful to recall the notation introduced when defining RTRW in Section~\ref{ss:rtrw}.

-\begin{proof}[Proof of Theorem~\ref{t:BMconvergence}] Let $\mu$ be the random trap measure of the RTRW $X$ under consideration.
-We recall that $s_z^i$ stands for the duration of the $i$-th visit of $X=Z[\mu]$ to $z\in\Z$.
+\begin{pf*}{Proof of Theorem~\ref{t:BMconvergence}} Let $\mu$ be the random trap measure of the RTRW $X$ under consideration.
+We recall that $s_z^i$ stands for the duration of the $i$th visit of $X=Z[\mu]$ to $z\in\Z$.